Shakeskeyboarde/wurk/packages/cli/README.md

 werk [werk-options...] <command> [command-options...]
 ```

-### Filtering Options
+### Selection Options

 Options which reduce the number of workspaces that are processed.

-- `-w, --workspace <name>`
+- `-w, --workspace <patterns>`
-  - Include a workspace by name (repeatable).
+  - Select workspaces by name (glob, csv, repeatable).
-- `-k, --keyword <value>`
-  - Include workspaces with a matching keyword (repeatable).
-- `--include-workspace-root`
+- `--include-root-workspace`
-  - Include the root work workspace.
+  - Include the root workspace in the selection. _This is strongly discouraged due to the potential for unexpected behavior!_
-- `--not-workspace <name>`
-  - Exclude a workspace by name (repeatable).
-- `--not-keyword <value>`
-  - Exclude workspaces with a matching keyword (repeatable).
-- `--not-private`
-  - Exclude private workspaces.
-- `--not-public`
-  - Exclude public workspaces.
-- `--not-published`
-  - Exclude published workspaces.
-- `--not-unpublished`
-  - Exclude published workspaces.
-- `--not-modified`
-  - Exclude modified workspaces.
-- `--not-unmodified`
-  - Exclude unmodified workspaces.
 - `--no-dependencies`
-  - Do not include dependencies when selecting workspaces.
+  - Do not automatically include dependencies of selected workspaces.

-By default, all workspaces are included.
-If the `--workspace` or `--keyword` options are used, then only workspaces matching any of the given workspace names or keywords will included.

-From the included workspaces, any matching a `--not-*` options will be excluded.
-You an consider "not" to be synonym for "exclude".

-And finally, unless the `--no-dependencies` option is used, any dependencies of included workspaces will be also be included, even if they were removed by a `--not-*` option.

 **Note:** It is entirely up to each command to honor the "selected" workspaces.
 They are strongly encouraged to do so, but may choose not to if it doesn't make sense to the command.